 The last area that Rochwerg talked about was the area of loyalty programs and prepaid cards.
 Rochwerg says there is a very small number of people who are thinking about loyalty programs and how they are dealt with in the estate.
 Some people are including them as assets and making sure they go to a specific beneficiary designated through the will.
 Most people have not thought about this in any detail.

 When I think about my personal situation with my dad and his estate, I don’t know much about what loyalty programs he participates in.
 I know he has an Air Miles card because he used it when we went to Boston Pizza but other than that, what does he have?
 How many of these points get lost when someone dies.

 Even in my own situation, we have quite a few points.
 It would be great if the family took a nice vacation together using those points.
 I should let my wife know that’s what I would like the points to be used for if I die.
 How would she know if we never had the discussion?

 Hard drives of computers

-For many of us, our hard drives carries so much personal and sensitive information.
-What do we want done with these hard drives when we die?
+For many of us, our hard drives carry so much personal and sensitive information.
+What do we want to be done with these hard drives when we die?
 Maybe you don’t care and maybe you do.
-Either way, how would your executors, trustees and beneficiaries know what you want?
+Either way, how would your executors, trustees, and beneficiaries know what you want?

-The whole area of social media, digital assets and estate planning is evolving at a rapid pace.
-Rochweg says “There is no norm.
+The whole area of social media, digital assets, and estate planning are evolving at a rapid pace.
+Rochwerg says “There is no norm.
 Make sure you incorporate these things into your estate plans.
 Don’t delay 99% for the 1%.”
 This is great advice from someone who sees the good from planning and the bad from no planning.